 andReceiveMode = ServiceBusReceiveMode.PeekLock

-to ensure messages are only processed once and can be reprocessed on failure (see following code).// Create a processor for idempotent message processing var processor = serviceBusClient.CreateProcessor(path, new ServiceBusProcessorOptions { // Allow the messages to be auto-completed // if processing finishes without failure.
+to ensure messages are only processed once and can be reprocessed on failure (see the following code).// Create a processor for idempotent message processing var processor = serviceBusClient.CreateProcessor(path, new ServiceBusProcessorOptions { // Allow the messages to be auto-completed // if processing finishes without failure.
 AutoCompleteMessages = true, // PeekLock mode provides reliability in that unsettled messages // will be redelivered on failure.
 ReceiveMode = ServiceBusReceiveMode.PeekLock, // Containerized processors can scale at the container level // and need not scale via the processor options.
 MaxConcurrentCalls = 1, PrefetchCount = 0 });

 Manage changes to the experience.
 Asynchronous processing can lead to tasks not being immediately completed.
 Users should be made aware when their task is still being processed to set correct expectations and avoid confusion.
 Use visual cues or messages to indicate that a task is in progress.
 Give users the option to receive notifications when their task is done, such as an email or push notification.